That-Coder-Guy/Compus/README.md

 ## Description

 Compus is a mobile web app designed to assist users in navigating large university campuses with ease.
-Inspired by the challenges of finding buildings on the Kansas State University campus, Compus provides an intuitive directional arrow similar to a compass, guiding users to their desired campus locations.
+As a freshman at Kansas State University, I found that navigating campus to find certain buildings could be extremely difficult even with help from the map boards dispersed around campus.
+Compus solves this issue by providing an intuitive directional arrow similar to a compass, guiding users to their desired campus locations.

-With Compus, users can select any building from an alphabetized catalog, eliminating the confusion often associated with traditional campus maps.
-Once a building is selected, the app displays a directional arrow pointing towards the chosen destination based on the user's current location.
-This approach ensures users can navigate confidently without being overwhelmed by excessive information.
+The web app includes all the buildings for a particular campus in an alphabetized catalog from which the user can choose a building to navigate to.
+This simplified approach ensures users are presented with only relevant information, reducing confusion and simplifying the navigation process.
+Once a building is selected, Compus displays a directional arrow that points in the direction of the chosen destination based on the user's current location.

+Compus is a lightweight static single-page website consisting of only three code files and two image assets.
+Because of this, the web app is extremely lightweight, and the only external dependency is the geolocational services provided by almost every mobile smartphone.
+Once the Compus website is loaded by the user, it will stay on their browser even if the internet connection is lost unless the user reloads the page.

+**Note:** Currently, there is an issue with the incompatibility screen on desktop devices.
+The web app is optimized for mobile devices, so users may experience layout issues on desktop devices.

+**Note:** The web app has not been thoroughly tested on Android devices.
+Users may encounter unexpected behavior or performance issues on Android devices.

 ## Installation

-Compus is a lightweight static single-page website consisting of only three code files and two image assets.
 To install and use Compus:

 1. Download or clone the repository.
 2. Host the files on a web server or deploy the website to your preferred hosting service.